 This difference in adult size is due to the Golden Retriever’s larger and strong frame.
 Since Toy and Miniature Poodles are much smaller and petite, mini’s aren’t necessarily “mini’s,” which again is totally dependent on its parents.
 The determining factor of the coat length is also dependent on the parents.
 And because Goldens have thick, long, and straight coats, and Poodles are thick and curly coats, their coats will differ from parents to parents.
 There could even be a difference in the length of coats for all the puppies from the same litter.

 Do you want to know how long do goldendoodles live?
 The average life expectancy for goldendoodles is between 10-15 years.
 This life expectancy is inherited from the poodle and Golden Retriever parents.
 Poodles, even the mini poodle, often live to be between 12 and 15 years of age.
 Golden Retrievers generally live to be between 10 and 12 years of age.

 So, What is the Temperament of the Mini Goldendoodle?

 That being said, there may not be a perfect mix.
 There may not be any way of knowing.
 That’s why it’s important to do your research before adopting your mini Goldendoodle and figure out your best options for socializing your new pup.
+Taking your new pup to dog parks, on trips with you, and taking them around people they don’t know often can help to to prevent or even break the barking habit.
 Knowing the science behind this dog breed will help you determine what is the right breed for your lifestyle.